kdmayer/NYC-Taxi-Trip-Analysis/README.md

   * Using a linear SVM, this script predicts travel times from one point to another at a given time of the day

-Please find more information in "Case Study - Traffic in NYC.ppt"
+Please find more information below and in "Case Study - Traffic in NYC.ppt"

 # Chapter 1: Dataset Description

-In a first step, the given dataset of taxi trips in New York City has been filtered to one day, i.e. January 12th, 2017.
+In a first step, the given dataset of taxi trips in New York City was filtered to one day, i.e. January 12th, 2017, to obtain a quick overview on potential patterns in the massive dataset from a smaller sample.
 In order to understand customer behavior and the local circumstances better, we have calculated how much time (in seconds) each trip actually took (new feature: trip_duration) and added another feature by computing the average miles per hour of a trip by dividing a trip’s length by its duration (new feature: mph).
 The numbers below show summary statistics for some preselected features in our dataset and will help us to get a better understanding of what we are looking at before starting our model-based analysis.
 Hence, by describing and evaluating the summary statistics, we try to understand some behavioral patterns of NYC’s residents when they hail a taxi.

 * Trip Duration: